UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 and they do not have a judgmental computation property for their induction principle.
-This boils down to the fact that the yoneda identity types do not have a judgmental computation property for their induction principle, as explained further there.
+This boils down to the fact that the yoneda identity types do not have a judgmental computation property for their induction principle, which is explained further there.

 ## Definition